TMorville/tmorville.github.io/_finprojects/free-energy.md

 $$ \epsilon_{s} \approx 0. $$

 Which can be understood as the steady-state of the network.
-This means that minimising prediction errors minimises (by learning the correct parameters) minimises the free energy potential - a tenet in Active Inference.
+This means that minimising prediction errors (by learning the correct parameters) minimises the free energy potential - a tenet in Active Inference.

 ---